 Te Aroha is a small rural Waikato town, nestled below the beautiful Te Aroha Mountain.
 Established in the late 1870s, the town flourished from 1880, when gold was discovered locally.
-The boom was brief, but hot springs at the foot of the mountain made the settlement prosperous.
+The boom was brief, but with hot springs at the foot of the mountain made the settlement prosperous.
 Mokena Hau, a Ngāti Rāhiri chief, gifted the springs to the government.

-*Photos from Historic New Zealand Photos
+*Images courtesy of Historic New Zealand Photos